Opened 8 years ago

 But if this is impossible I would prefer a plot like the one OM makes today, instead of one artificially transformed into constant.

-Changed 8 years ago by ceraolo
+by massimo ceraolo, 8 years ago

 The Python plotting library Matplotlib does something similar - an offset is added (sorry couldn't quickly find a better image) when the data range vs. absolute values is small.